tobiasschmidt89/tobiasschmidt.me/src/pages/index.md

 ## Connect

-I am always interested in meeting new people, learning new things and helping on interesting projects.
+I am interested in meeting new people, learning new things, and helping with interesting projects.
 I am happy to connect on [LinkedIn](https://www.linkedin.com/in/{{author.x.social.linkedin}}) and [Github](https://github.com/{{author.x.social.github}}).
-To stay in touch I am always happy to receive an [Email].
-If you like the content I write on my blog you can consider to [subscribe](/subscribe/) to my feed.
+To stay in touch I am looking forward to receiving an Email.
+If you like the content I write on my blog you can consider [subscribing](/subscribe/) to my feed.

 </section><section>

 ## Site

+My website is open-source published on [GitHub](https://github.com/{{author.x.social.github}}/{{site.x.domain}}).
+You can find an overview of all modules I use across the website in my [Styleguide](/styleguide/).
+Check out my [Colophon](/about/) to learn how I created this site.
+In the [Privacy Policy](/privacy/), you will find information on how this website handles your data.
+The [Legal Notice](/legal/) includes other important information.

 My website is open source published on [GitHub](https://github.com/{{author.x.social.github}}/{{site.x.domain}}).
 You can find an overview of all modules I use across the website in the [Styleguide](/styleguide/).
 Check out my [Colophon](/about/) to learn how I created this site.
 In the [Privacy Policy](/privacy/) you will find information on how this website handles your personal data.
 The [Legal Notice](/legal/) includes other important information.